live-keys/livekeys/doc/pages/plugin-live.md

 {qmlType:StaticLoader}
 {qmlInherits:external.QtQuick#Item}
 {qmlBrief:Creates and stores a component statically.
-See {Static Items} for more information on statics in Live CV.}
+See {Static Items} for more information on statics in Livekeys.}

 An example is available at **samples\live\staticloader.qml**